 top of page

-When filing for a Green Card, simple mistakes such as neglecting to sign a form or forgetting to include required documentation can lead to unnecessary delays, rejection, and even denial of your application.
-Below is a list of the most common mistakes and some practical tips to help you avoid them.
+When applying for a Green Card, minor errors, such as failing to sign a form or omitting required documents, can cause avoidable delays, rejections, or even denials of your application.
+Here is a list of the most frequent mistakes along with practical advice to help you prevent them.

-For more detailed information and case-specific questions, please visit our website or contact us at info@rsbilaw.com.
+For further detailed information and specific inquiries, please visit our website or contact us.

 Not verifying Green Card eligibility.

-Before you start the process of applying for your green card, either inside the U.S. (through adjustment of status) or outside of the U.S. (via consular processing), you should first verify that you fall within one of the green card eligibility categories.
-There are different categories, including family-based, employment-based, and others such as green cards for Asylees or Refugees.
-Each class has its requirements and limitations.
+Before beginning the process of applying for your green card, whether within the U.S. (through adjustment of status) or outside the U.S. (via consular processing), you should first confirm that you qualify under one of the green card eligibility categories.
+These categories include family-based, employment-based, and others, such as green cards for asylum seekers or refugees.
+Each category has its own requirements and limitations.

-Additionally, before you start, you should also make sure that you are not subject to any of the grounds of inadmissibility, which can lead to a denial of your application.
-There are various grounds, including certain criminal offenses and immigration violations.
-If you fall within one of these grounds, you might be able to waive it by filing a waiver request.
-Consult with an experienced attorney to understand the risks and determine the best solution for your case.
+Furthermore, before beginning, ensure that you are not affected by any grounds of inadmissibility, as these can result in your application being denied.
+These grounds include specific criminal offenses and immigration violations.
+If you are subject to one of these grounds, it may be possible to address it by submitting a waiver request.
+Please contact us to assess the risks and find the best solution for your situation.

 Outdated or missing forms.